Building Safety Levy 2026: a tradesperson's quick guide

 Financial implications

 The focus on safety and compliance could extend project timelines, affecting payment terms.
 Payment terms might be revisited, and tradespeople should prepare by recalculating costs using our day rate calculator and assessing risks of delayed payments using our late payment calculator.
+Tradespeople must factor in potential delays and additional compliance costs when quoting for projects, ensuring that these considerations are reflected in contracts and agreements.

 Buildings in and out of scope